RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 ======

 #.
 Open MATLAB on your computer.
 #.
-In the MATLAB workspace, paste the code from the |blink| tutorial example.
+In the MATLAB workspace, paste the code from the :ref:`blink <blink>` tutorial example.
 #.
 Replace the IP in the example with the IP of your Red Pitaya board.
 #.
 Hit RUN or F5 on your keyboard to run the code.

-.. |blink| raw:: html

-    <a href="https://redpitaya.readthedocs.io/en/latest/appsFeatures/examples/dig-exm1.html#blink" target="_blank">blink</a>

-More examples of how to control Red Pitaya from MATLAB can be found |examples|.
+More examples of how to control Red Pitaya from MATLAB can be found :ref:`here <examples>`.

-.. |examples| raw:: html

-    <a href="https://redpitaya.readthedocs.io/en/latest/appsFeatures/remoteControl/remoteControl.html#examples" target="_blank">here</a>

 ======
 Python